lundbergm/booking-system/README.md

 Improvements to endpoint is documented in each router.

+## Database
+Table definitions can be found in the sql folder.

 ## Endpoints
 This api have four main endpoint paths; `guests`, `properties`, `reservations` and `messages`.